EmilGeorgiev/lottery/readme.md

 ## Get started

-First you should have Ignite CLI installed on you computer.
-This application is build with version v0.25.2.
-To install it at the command line
+First, you should have Ignite CLI installed on your computer.
+This application is built with version v0.25.2.
+To install it at the command line type this command

 ```
 curl https://get.ignite.com/cli@v0.25.2! | bash
 ```

 You can verify the version of Ignite CLI you have once it is installed:

 ```
 ignite version
 ```

-This prints its version:
+This prints:

 ```
 Ignite CLI version:	v0.25.2
 ...
 ```

-When you are at lottery folder run this command to start the chain
+When you are in the lottery folder run this command to start the chain

 ```
 ignite chain serve
 ```

 The command compiles the source code into a binary called **lotteryd**.
-It installs dependencies, builds, initializes the node with a single validator, add accounts, and starts your blockchain in development.
+It installs dependencies, builds, initializes the node with a single validator, adds accounts, and starts your blockchain in development.

 ### Configure